timdeschryver/timdeschryver.dev/blog/my-recommendations-to-configure-visual-studio-code-for-angular-development/index.md

 _[Marketplace](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)_

+To integrate ESLint with Angular, I refer you to the [Angular ESLint](https://github.com/angular-eslint/angular-eslint) project.

 ### Prettier

 Many teams use [Prettier](https://prettier.io) to enforce a consistent code style.
-Use this extension to format your code automatically.
+Install this extension to format your code using the Prettier code formatter.
+Within the next section, I'll show you how to configure VSCode to format your code automatically when a file is saved.

 _[Marketplace](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)_